bvanderzalm/Programmable-Trackpad-Application-Senior-Design-Project/README.md

 * Improved CreateMacroWindow class to have edit functionality.
 Optional macro can be passed in where if so, it will pre-populate all forms where you can then make edits

 Improvements
+* Anytime the user creates, edits, or deletes a macro the dropdowns will be updated automatically
-* Added error popups in CreateMacroWindow if user try to create a blank macro or create a macro with a name that already exists.
+* Added error popups in CreateMacroWindow if user try to create a blank macro or create a macro with a name that already exists
-* Upgraded tkinter UI library to latest version.
+* Upgraded tkinter UI library to latest version
 * Overall code improvement and cleanup

 ## Build 1.1.2 (Improvement)